Last Updated on February 10, 2023 by Tabraiz

 Trading has become digital now.
 Trading in the stock market refers to buying and selling financial assets, like, equities, mutual funds, bonds, etc., to make profits.
-Primarily online trading gets associated with stocks using a demat and trading accounts with a stockbroker.
+Primarily online trading gets associated with stocks using a demat and trading accounts.
 If you want to trade other assets than stocks, bonds, etc., options can be the one.
 Starting with options trading may take a lot of work for beginners as it involves a high risk and reward ratio.

 Let us understand what options trading is and its various important aspects for beginners.

 An option is a tradable contract where the trader can buy or sell the underlying security on a future date at a pre-specified price as per their choice and not as an obligation.
 It can be a stock, bond, other securities, or even indices.

 Suppose the underlying security is stock.
 It is a stock option.
 The price of the given stock dictates the value of the option contract.
 Since they derive their value from other assets, these are called derivatives.

 Options trading can be explained as speculating about whether the underlying asset’s price will go high or decline at a specific date, thus risky.
 You do not actually take the delivery of the underlying security.
 Therefore, you need not open demat account for options trading.
 A trading account allows you to trade options online.
 If you are investing in other tradings, you need to apply for demat account online before starting trading.